SEN Information Report 2023-2024

 We believe that all children with special educational needs should be identified and assessed as early as possible so that we can work together to provide the very best outcome for your child.
 We look at a range of information to assess whether a child may have special educational needs.
 This includes:

-Evidence received upon entry to the school, from feeder nurseries
+- Evidence received upon entry to the school, from feeder nurseries, previous settings and teachers

-If a child needs additional support and different resources or teaching in order to make good progress, then the child may be recorded on the SEN Register.
+If a child needs additional support and different resources or teaching in order to make good progress, then the child may be recorded on the SEND Register.
 If this is recommended, then parents will be fully involved in this decision and what it might mean for their child, before this happens.
+We may then request the support from a range of outside agencies.

 - How will school staff support my child?

 From time to time, some children may require additional support to help them access the curriculum and to make as much progress as they are able.
 We may then be able to offer a more personalised approach which may include providing more specialised resources or adaptations, or teaching in a small group or on an individual basis.
-Some children will require the support of specially planned interventions which might take place in the class or outside the class in a group or individually.
+Some children will require the support of specially planned interventions which might take place in the class or outside the class in a group or individually, if we feel that children are not making adequate progress.
+These interventions can be carried out over a 6-12 week period, before being formally reviewed.

 A few children require more specific provision and it may be appropriate to seek advice from external professionals in order to best support these children to make good progress in school.

-There is a school governor for SEN – Mrs H MacInness, who is informed about SEN issues and who oversees the school’s work for children with SEN. They also ensure that the quality of SEN provision is regularly monitored.
+There is a school governor for SEND – Mrs H MacInness, who is informed about SEND issues and who oversees the school’s work for children with SEND.
+The quality of SEND provision is regularly monitored within Governor Meetings throughout the year.

 - How will I know how my child is doing?